biodiversity-exploratories-synthesis/Synthesis_dataset_manual/Synthesis datasets  How to use.md

 We strongly recommend reading the metadata of the original datasets and contact their authors to understand their limitations.
 The Bexis identifier (DataID) and version (Dataversion) of each contributing dataset are provided in the synthesis dataset for reproducibility.

+For specific information on the treatment and operations made on the single datasets included in the synthesis datasets, please refer to the scripts available in our [GitHub repository](https://github.com/biodiversity-exploratories-synthesis) (e.g. [Grassland diversity datasets](https://github.com/biodiversity-exploratories-synthesis/Synthesis_dataset_diversity_grassland)) or contact us.